-After debate debacle, Trump gets advice from his most trusted advisers: ‘Fox and Friends’ hosts and guests
+After debate debacle, Trump gets advice from his most trusted advisers: ‘Fox & Friends’ hosts and guests

 Summing up his sum-it-up point, Fleischer said, “Let Biden go through two or three of these episodes where he doesn’t answer anything, and then say ‘Here’s what’s going on, America.’”

-If it seemed as if Trump’s self-appointed coaches were talking through the TV to Trump that may be because it was very likely he was watching.
-Trump often tunes in to “Fox and Friends,” and will react to something said by guests or hosts in near real-time via Twitter.
+If it seemed as if Trump’s self-appointed coaches were talking through the TV to Trump, that may be because he very likely was watching.
+Trump often tunes in to “Fox & Friends,” and will react to something said by guests or hosts in near real-time via Twitter.

-But the hosts and guests on “Fox and Friends” usually come to praise Trump, not to advise him on how he can win a debate.
+But the hosts and guests on “Fox & Friends” usually come to praise Trump, not to advise him on how he can win a debate.
 So Moore and Fleischer’s comments implicitly amount to something Trump and his most loyal supporters have so far declined to acknowledge: He did poorly on Tuesday.

 Several instant post-debate surveys backed up this impression.
 CNN’s poll gave Biden a huge advantage, with 60 percent said he won the debate to 28 percent for Trump.
 In a CBS News survey, 48 percent said Biden won while 41 percent favored Trump.
 They overwhelmingly called the debate’s tone negative.

-“Fox and Friends” co-host Brian Kilmeade also weighed in with some criticism, saying that Trump “blew the biggest lay up the history of debates” by not condemning white supremacists when he was given several opportunities by debate moderator Chris Wallace.
-After Biden mentioned the right-wing extremists Proud Boys, Trump said the group should “Stand back, stand by” — a phrase the Proud Boys quickly made into their own T-shirt slogan.
+“Fox & Friends” co-host Brian Kilmeade also weighed in with some criticism, saying that Trump “blew the biggest layup the history of debates” by not condemning white supremacists when he was given several opportunities by debate moderator Chris Wallace.
+After Biden mentioned the right-wing extremists Proud Boys, Trump said the group should “Stand back, stand by” — a phrase the Proud Boys quickly made into a T-shirt slogan.

 “I don’t know if he didn’t hear it, but he’s got to clarify that right away,” Kilmeade said.
 “That’s like [being asked], ‘Are you against evil?’
 Why the president didn’t knock that out of the park I’m not sure.”